 What can I find on this site?

-Our site is divided into two sections, one for CoCoRaHS and one for the Ladybugs at School project.
+Our site is divided into four sections (see the menus at the top of the page).
+Two sections contain the resources we’ve created for CoCoRaHS and Ladybugs at School.
 Each contains a suggested yearlong sequence of lessons (one per month) aligned with the project to support your planning.
 The resources are flexibly designed for you to use as you see fit and as a complement to what you’re already teaching in your classroom, not as a replacement.
 The materials include monthly activities to keep your students engaged in the projects throughout the school year, guidance on collecting high-quality data for scientists, supports for interdisciplinary connections, media resources to use with students, content sources for deepening your own understanding, and examples of how this might look in practice.

 What’s the difference between this website, CoCoRaHS, and the Ladybugs at School project?